lskatz/lyve-SET/docs/FAQ.md

 What are the different ways that SNPs in Lyve-SET have high confidence?
 -----------------------------------------------------------------------

+High quality for SNPs indicates that the resulting phylogeny will be high-fidelity.
+Although some SNPs are discarded that we are less sure about, the SNPs that we _are_ most sure about are retained, and the resulting phylogeny is the best inference.

 * **Detection of troublesome regions** such that they are not considered in hqSNP analysis.
 Currently in v1.0, only phage genes are detected; however other databases could be added in the future, and also I am open to other suggestions.
 Users can also specify a BED-formatted file to describe regions to mask.
 * Only **unambiguous mapping** allowed
 * Default **75% consensus** and **10x** coverage thresholds.
 These options can be changed when you launch Lyve-SET.